Notes on Gravitational Physics: Metric and Covariant Derivative

-For spacelike separated points, the shortest path between them is a geodesic, but there can be more than one geodesic joining two points; for example, an infinite set of longitude lines join the north and south poles of a sphere.
+Then $\dis \delta\int ds = 0 \ \ \mbox{ for all } \delta c\ \Rightarrow $\ \bsube \esube For spacelike separated points, the shortest path between them is a geodesic, but there can be more than one geodesic joining two points; for example, an infinite set of longitude lines join the north and south poles of a sphere.
 Each spacelike geodesic is a {\sl local} minimum of length.
 Geodesics between timelike separated points, however, are local {\sl maxima} of length (of proper time).
-As you have long known, time dilation means that clocks moving along accelerated paths run slow, registering shorter proper times, as in the figure on p. \pageref{hartle4.8}\,; the twin traveling on a roundtrip to a star returns home younger than the twin left behind.\\
+This is just the usual behavior of time dilation: Clocks moving along accelerated paths run slow, registering shorter proper times.
+As in the figure on p. \pageref{hartle4.8}, the twin traveling on a roundtrip to a star returns home younger than the twin left behind.\\

 Finally, light travels along geodesics $c(\lambda)$ whose tangent vector $k^a$ is everywhere null, $k^a k_a = 0$, but one can choose the parameter $\lambda$ so that the geodesic equation again has the form \be k^b\nabla_b k^a = 0, \ee or \be \frac{d^2 x^k}{d\lambda^2} + \Gamma^k {}_{ij} \frac{dx^i}{d\lambda} \frac{dx^j}{d\lambda}=0. \ee The parameter $\lambda$ is now not distance, but is called an {\sl affine} parameter.
 It is not unique: If we replace $\lambda$ by $\bar \lambda = C\lambda$ the geodesic equation keeps the same form.
 For timelike or spacelike geodesics, proper time $\tau$ and spatial distance $s$ are affine parameters, because the geodesic equation has the form \eqref{e:geodesicc}, but so are $Cs$ and $C\tau$.
 We'll use an affine parameter in the next section, as part of a construction of coordinates that exhibit the local flatness of spacetime. \\